 How did studying at Wageningen University & Research prepare you for your career?

 In the past, I always dreamed to work for the European Union and I have to thank Wageningen University & Research in achieving it.
 The university taught me to be picky, both in research and the achievement of my goals avoiding shortcuts.
 I also learned what it means to pay attention to details.

 During my studies, I first heard about the concept of a circular economy.
-Since then I decide to become active on this topic.
+Since then I decided to become active on this topic.
 Mainly through the Circular Economy Student Hub (CESH).
 A group that I also coordinated for 1,5 years.
 The CESH broadened my skills in team and stakeholder management.
 Also, I wrote my MSc thesis about “The Social-Economic Impact of the Circular Economy in Europe: a comparative analysis”.